somdipdey/MAT-CNN-SOPC/README.md

 data_augm_enabled = False
 ```

-Also you can change the number of training epochs inside engine/bottleneck_features.py as well as the paths.
+Also you can change the number of training epochs inside source/python/engine/bottleneck_features.py

+The `base_dir` and `base_dir_trained_models` variables must be adapted accordingly.